trunalb/Ember-Boilerplate/README.md

 # Ember-Boilerplate

+_(Ember Boilerplate & Charcoal are very much a work-in-progress at the moment!
+Feel free to contribute suggestions or code.)_

 ## Getting Started

 Rather than simply cloning the repo and using that as a template, the Ember Boilerplate template is created by an init task in the build tool it uses, [Charcoal](https://github.com/thomasboyt/Charcoal).
 This makes it much easier to get up-and-running with a customized app.
 Charcoal also includes tasks to build various assets for Ember apps.